About Us

 -

-Residents of all abilities are invited to participate and utilize any Fayetteville Parks and Recreation Department program or facility.
+Residents of all abilities are invited to participate and utilize any Fayetteville Parks, Natural Resources and Cultural Affairs Department program or facility.
 Every reasonable effort will be made to accommodate the needs of each individual.

 - Why does my dog have to be on a leash?